Adegbenga-111/AWS-Public-Private-Deployment/README.md

   Image 04.

 #### Step 3:
+Creating and Attaching an Internet Gateway (IGW)  with

+- name:Phase1-IGW

-Creating and Attaching an Internet Gateway (IGW)  with name: Phase1-IGW; and the IGW is attached to the VPC created at the start of this project.
+  and the IGW is attached to the VPC created at the start of this project.
 The reason why IGW is important in this setup ,is because it is the DOOR that connent's the VPC to the internet.
     ![Alt aws](https://github.com/Adegbenga-111/AWS-Public-Private-Deployment/blob/main/Screenshot%20(74).png)

    Image 05: Creation of the IGW.